• Skip to main content

 Standard home loans for nurses

-Nursing professionals are not required to use mortgage programs designed specifically for them in order to save money or to find assistance with the process.
-There are plenty of affordable home loans nurses can get that are easily accessible across the market.
+Though nurses may encounter problems in applying for a housing loan, it doesn’t happen all the time, and there’s no requirement for nursing professionals to seek mortgage programs designed specifically for them.
+There are plenty of affordable home loans that are easily accessible across the market.
 Some of the more popular options include:

-Conventional home loans do not come with government backing.
-Most still conform to the rules of government-sponsored enterprises.
-A 3 percent down payment of the total cost of the home and a credit score of 620 or higher is a must to qualify for this type of standard home loan.
+Conventional home loans.
+These do not come with government backing, though most conform to the rules of government-sponsored enterprises.
+To qualify, you typically must have a minimum of 3% down payment of the total cost of the home and a credit score of 620 or higher.

-FHA loans appeal to nurses with credit scores between 580 and 620.
-They are backed by the Federal Housing Administration, which comes with some strings attached.
-One of those caveats is you must have a 3.5 percent down payment available at the time of loan approval.
+FHA loans appeal to nurses with credit scores between 580 and 620 (however, some lenders do still require a higher credit score).
+They’re backed by the Federal Housing Administration and come with some strings attached.
+One requirement is that you must have a 3.5% down payment available at the time of loan approval.
 FHA loans also require private mortgage insurance (PMI).
-This is common practice any time a borrower puts down less than 20 percent on a home purchase.
+Requiring this insurance is common when a borrower puts down less than 20% on a home purchase.
 PMI protects the lender, not the borrower.

-VA loans are backed by the U.S. Department of Veteran Affairs and are available to any nursing professional who also has served in the military.
-This is an attractive option to most nurses who qualify because they do not need a down payment to secure a low-interest rate and closing costs.
-Best of all, they also can avoid PMI.
-Lenders who provide mortgages through the VA loans program can set their credit score thresholds.
-Most opt for a range between 580 and 660.
+The U.S. Department of Veteran Affairs backs VA loans and are available to any nursing professional who has also served in the military.
+This is an attractive option to most nurses who qualify because VA loans don’t require a down payment to secure a low interest rate and closing costs.
+Best of all, borrowers who take out VA loans can avoid PMI.
+Lenders who provide mortgages through the VA loans program set their own credit score thresholds, with most opting for a range between 580 and 660.

-USDA loans are backed by the U.S. Department of Agriculture.
+The U.S. Department of Agriculture backs USDA loans.
 Like VA loans, they do not require a down payment to get the best interest rates.
-To qualify, nurses must have a credit score of at least 640 and meet household income limits.
-They must also commit to buying a home in a rural area.
-Nurses can use maps provided by the USDA to find out if the home they want to purchase is eligible under the program.
+To qualify, nurses must have a credit score of at least 640 and must meet household income limits.
+They also need to commit to buying a home in a rural area.
+Nurses can use maps provided by the USDA to find out if the home they want to purchase is eligible under the program’s rules.

 Specialized home loans for nurses